openvinotoolkit/openvino/src/bindings/python/BUILDING.md

 export OV_WORKSPACE=/path/to/my/workspace
 ```

 Now you can clone the OpenVINO™ repository, configure it using `cmake` and build using `make`.
-Please note that we're disabling
-the building of a few modules and plugins by setting the `ENABLE_*` flag to `OFF`.

 In order to build the OpenVINO™ Python APIs set the `ENABLE_PYTHON` flag to `ON`.